Sparking ChangeFostering community well-being in underserved neighbourhood parks

 Sparking Change Stories:

-This weekend, get folkie, footie, feasted or just frightened.
-Either way, get out there!
-Here’s our picks for this glorious long weekend.
+Here’s our picks for the parks today and through the weekend.
 Be sure to check out our full events calendar for everything that’s happening in Toronto parks this weekend.
-Don’t forget...read more
+Don’t forget to submit yours!
+New Orleans Brass Band at Hot & Spicy Food Festival...read more